Shem Drowne: Drowne's Wooden Image

-The Drowne claim of the Pemaquid Patent
+The Drowne claim to the Pemaquid Patent

 In 1631, the Plymouth Council for New England granted two merchants from Bristol, England, Robert Aldsworth and Gyles Elbridge, 12000 acre near what would become Bristol, Maine in a document known as the Pemaquid Patent.
 Gyles survived Aldworth and passed it to his son John, who in turn passed it to his brother Thomas.
 In 1650, Thomas Elbridge mortgaged Monhegan Island and Damariscove Island to Richard Russell, and sold half the Patent's land, half of his furniture, and half of his cattle for £200 to Paul White.
 In 1653, White and Elbridge conveyed the entire Moiety title to Russell and Nicholas Davidson, who in turn became sole owner of the patents from Russell in 1657.
 Elbridge continued to live in Pemaquid (Bristol) and called himself the "Merchant of Pemaquid" After the Second Anglo-Dutch War the Duke of York claimed the land as his under a royal charter.

 Drowne's wife Katherine Clark, was a partial heir to the Davidson claim of the Pemaquid Patents, and Drowne acquired power of attorney from the other heirs.
 What became known as the "Drowne Claim" encompassed Bristol, Bremen, Damariscotta, and parts of Newcastle and Nobleboro.
 Other claims of the time included the "Brown Right" and the "Tappen Right."
 Starting in the 1730s, Drowne filed a number of depositions in order to gain control of the Drowne Claim.

 On June 12, 1746, he bought Monhegan Island and its surrounding islands for £10, 13 shillings.
 His son later sold the island for £160.
 He died in 1774 and his estate bequested £6, 13s, 4d to the First Baptist Church of Boston.